ngtranthanhtoan/business-301-executive-leadership/executive_leadership_301_chapter_1.md

 ---

 ## Pitfalls to Avoid
+When transitioning to executive leadership, watch out for these common pitfalls:
 - **Activity ≠ leverage** — A full calendar is often a symptom of weak systems.
 - **New-bet bias** — Old bets compound; avoid starving what’s already working.
 - **Silent drift** — Without a repeated story, teams invent their own.